tifuun/raidoc/doc/pages/github-pages.md

 I am upset with github somehow needing full glibc, gnu coreutils, and dotnet to make a program whose only purpose is to download code, run it, and upload artifacts.
-This wouldn't've been an issue with gitlab, since their runner software is made by intelligent people, not microsoft employees.
+This wouldn't've been an issue with gitlab.